instructor-ai/instructor/docs/blog/posts/learn-async.md

 !!! note "Other Options"

-    Its important to also note that here we are using a `semaphore` to limit the number of concurrent requests.
-However, there are other ways to limit concurrency esp since we have rate limit information from the `openai` request.
+    It is important to also note that here we are using a `semaphore` to limit the number of concurrent requests.
+However, there are other ways to limit concurrency especially since we have rate limit information from the `openai` request.
 You can imagine using a library like `ratelimit` to limit the number of requests per second.
 OR catching rate limit exceptions and using `tenacity` to retry the request after a certain amount of time.

     - [tenacity](https://pypi.org/project/tenacity/)
     - [aiolimiter](https://pypi.org/project/aiolimiter/)